-The idea of the Dunmers being accused of being part of the Thalmor by some Non Player Characters seems a bit ridiculous at first considering not only did the Dunmer's detest of Altmer's beliefs being the reason they went to Morrowind thousands of years ago but they are also the only Elven nation still allied with the Empire.
-However, the Nords and Dunmers were never friends to begin with even before the end of the Third Era and so the Nords are adding one more justification as to why they hate the Dunmers by trying to spread rumors that the Dunmer are joining the Aldmeri Dominion even though they hate the Altmer just as much as any Nord.
+The idea of the Dunmer being accused of being part of the Thalmor by some Non Player Characters seems a bit ridiculous at first, considering that not only did the Dunmer detest the Altmer beliefs being the reason they went to Morrowind thousands of years ago, but they are also the only elven nation still allied with the Empire.
+However, the Nords and Dunmer were never friends to begin with, even before the end of the Third Era, and so the Nords are adding one more justification as to why they hate the Dunmer by trying to spread rumors that the Dunmer are joining the Aldmeri Dominion - even though they hate the Altmer just as much as any Nord.

 Part Fridge Brilliance, part Wild Mass Guessing: Why does Mjoll use and specialize in two-handed weapons, when her signature weapon, Grimsever, is one-handed?
 Perhaps she originally used one-handed weapons, but after the Mzinchaleft incident, she trained in two-handed weapons, believing that it would be harder for them to be knocked askew.

 Why is dragon armour not intrinsically resistant to fire like the Dragonbone Cuirass in Morrowind?
-Dragons in Skyrim aren't resistant to fire, since you can kill them to death with fireballs.
+Dragons in Skyrim aren't resistant to fire, since you can kill them with fireballs.

 M'aiq the Liar's catchphrase ("M'aiq knows much and tells some.") has two meanings.
 It could mean that M'aiq knows many things but only tells some of what he knows or it could mean that he knows many things but only tells them to certain (some) people.
 Clever cat...